hasferrr/Dazzlecord/README.md

    1. Install and configure [Cloud SDK](https://cloud.google.com/sdk/docs/install-sdk)

-      > Alternatively, you could use Cloud Shell
+      > Alternatively, you can use Cloud Shell

    1. Login to your Google Cloud account
    1. Enable Cloud Run Admin role to Cloud build